 While I make everything from scratch for everyone else, I make my own oatmeal cookies from the Betty Crocker Oatmeal Cookie Mix pouch that you buy at the grocery store.
 I know…the horror right?
 I have tried to recreate the taste of these cookies time and time again from scratch, and after taking a close look at the ingredient list on the back, as well as consulting the internet for some baking science, much trial and error in the kitchen, I think I have finally replicated the taste of the Betty Crocker Oatmeal Cookie Mix cookies.
 So yes, you can spend $2 and just buy the Betty Crocker Oatmeal Cookie Mix pouch, or if you are like me and want a challenge, here is my crazy recipe replicating it.
 Betty Crocker has a cookbook (I think it is a standard in every kitchen), but that cookie recipe is not the same as what you get from the Betty Crocker Oatmeal Cookie Mix Pouch.

 So the Betty Crocker Oatmeal Cookie Mix…I looooooove these cookies.
 Like I have one every night and even bring a Tupperware container of them with me on vacation so I can still have my oatmeal cookie every night.
 I have been doing this for longer than I can remember (we are talking like going on 10-years).
-I even got my mother-in-law hooked on these cookies and bake them for her in huge batches to take home with her.
 Of course like everything else, I don’t follow the directions on the back of the pouch mix.
 If you want to make the oatmeal cookies using the Betty Crocker Cookie Mix pouch, you can follow the directions on the back of the pouch, or make them like I do: in a microwave-safe bowl put 2 teaspoons of salted butter in it and then microwave until mostly melted (takes me 11-seconds).
 Add 2 tablespoons warm water to the butter and 1/4 cup of room temperature egg substitute to the butter.
 Stir by hand with a wooden spoon and then add the entire contents of the cookie pouch to the mixing bowl.
 Mix until combined.
 The amount of water I add varies sometimes, so if the dough is too dry, add a very little amount of water to the dough until dough is incorporated without being dry.
 Too much water will leave you with a goopy batter and then that just sucks.
 So be careful with your water.
 I like my dough very thick and maybe what you might consider a little dry.
 I divide the dough into 5 large cookies and bake on a dark, non-stick cookie sheet (no parchment paper, no grease) in a 350-degree oven for exactly 7-minutes.
 I let the cookies cool completely on the baking sheet and then store in an airtight container at room temperature for 5 days (5 cookies = 5 days for me and they are just as good on day 5).

 This is what the consistency of my oatmeal cookie dough looks like!
-Can I just eat all the cookie dough??
+Can I just eat all the cookie dough though??

 Kelly's Amazing Oatmeal Cookies (Betty Crocker Cookie Pouch Mix Copycat)Print Recipe